-If a Mark has previously been created and you wish to Edit it, move cursor over the top of the Mark.
+If a Mark has previously been created and you wish to Edit it, move Cursor over the top of the Mark.

-After a Mark is created on the CP180/CP180i press [ENT], move the ShuttlePoint knob to highlight EDIT and press [ENT].
-On the CP300/CP300i press [EDIT] to show the edit popup window.
+After a Mark is created press [ENT], move the ShuttlePoint knob to highlight EDIT and press [ENT].

 Figure 7.1 - Mark editing